elkreto/Sendify-Code-Challenge-2026/README.md

 With this every information (and a bit more) is in our reach in fast, lightweight (headless - no ui needed) and reliable fashion.
 Rest was just the case of writing simple class to handle the requests, revalidating captcha and formatting the data.
 Just to clean up the project I migrated the PoW functions to TypeScript, but that was not strictly neccessary.

+Added tests to provide an easy way to verify the behaviour of the core funcitonality.

 ## Overview and summary

+In general I think I archived all of the desired outcomes of this challenge that I set out for myself.
+I suppose by marking the individual tracking events per package this perhaps was indended to be completed with Playwright or other similar E2E testing tool to interact with UI.
+Although I have expierience writing tests with Playwright I assumed a headless solution that is reverse engineering the captcha is cleaner and more efficient.
+Now with this approach it should take less then 1 second to pull the needed data.
+Direct access also makes it more robust, as UI changes cannot easily disrupt it.

+All in I have spent about 6 hours on the assignment, split between three coding sessions.
+I feel this is quite much for such, so I refrained from implementing auth for MCP and perhaps adding more documentation beyond the readme.
+Nontheless I feel this is fairly complete solution that tackles the problem well as well as shows my coding style and thought process in a meaningful fashion.

+It was quite fun to do some reverse engineering on this project, hope to hear from you
+#### *Stanislaw Pachnik*